 The area surrounding Mount Snow is home to over 35 miles of mountain bike terrain consisting of singletrack, old town roads and ski trails that take riders through dense forest and wide open back roads.

-In 2013, Mount Snow came out with First Lift and First Drop programs, which are clinics geared towards introducing people to the sport of downhill mountain biking, and subsequently advancing those skills.
+In 2013, Mount Snow came out with First Lift and First Drop programs, which are clinics geared toward introducing people to the sport of downhill mountain biking, and subsequently advancing those skills.

 First Lift is a learn-to program which includes a full suspension bike rental, helmet and body armor.
 A guide gets participants familiar with the operations of a downhill mountain bike, teaches proper positioning and technique.
 Once everyone is ready, they hop on the lift for a run down Trail 7, Mount Snow's new Introductory Downhill Trail.